lz4/lz4/lib/README.md

 - `LZ4_STATIC_LINKING_ONLY_ENDIANNESS_INDEPENDENT_OUTPUT` : experimental feature aimed at producing the same compressed output on platforms of different endianness (i.e. little-endian and big-endian).
-  Output on little-endian platforms shall remain unchanged, while big-endian platforms will start producing the same output as little-endian.
+  Output on little-endian platforms shall remain unchanged, while big-endian platforms will start producing the same output as little-endian ones.
 This isn't expected to impact backward- and forward-compatibility in any way.

 - `LZ4_FREESTANDING` : by setting this build macro to 1,
   LZ4/HC removes dependencies on the C standard library,